rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 rabbitmq-cluster-operator -p '{"imagePullSecrets": [{"name": "rabbitmq-cluster-registry-access"}]}'
 </pre>

-Please note that the name of the Operator Service Account is not configurable and it must be `rabbitmq-cluster-operator`.
+Please note that the name of the Operator Service Account is not configurable, and it must be `rabbitmq-cluster-operator`.

 ### <a id='openshift' class='anchor' href='#openshift'>Installation on OpenShift</a>

 The RabbitMQ cluster operator runs as user ID `1000`.
 The RabbitMQ pod runs the RabbitMQ container as user ID `999` and an init container as user ID `0`.
-By default OpenShift has security context constraints which disallow to create pods running with these user IDs.
+By default, OpenShift has security context constraints which disallow to create pods running with these user IDs.
 To install the RabbitMQ cluster operator on OpenShift, you need to perform the following steps:

 1. Download the installation manifest from the [release page in GitHub](https://github.com/rabbitmq/cluster-operator/releases).